Intoxicated Possession of a Firearm Attorney in Madison

 Wisconsin’s “constructive possession” law means that if you are aware of the presence of the firearm and it is within reach or “lunging distance,” then by law it is considered the same as if you were touching it.
 Therefore, the firearm being in the glovebox or under the seat means you can be charged as though you were in possession of the firearm while intoxicated.

 Law enforcement and prosecutors around the state have discretion in charging different crimes depending on the circumstances.
 Over the last few years, we have seen a number of District Attorney’s Offices charge more people criminally under these kinds of circumstances.

-If you are charged with intoxicated possession of a firearm, it is critical that you hire a law firm that is knowledgeable and familiar with handling these kind of cases.
+If you are charged with intoxicated possession of a firearm, it is critical that you hire a law firm that is experienced with handling these kind of cases.
 Grieve Law has a strong track record of fighting gun charges and winning.
-Hire a firm that has the success and knowledge to help get your charges reduced or dropped.
+Hire a firm that has the knowledge to help get your charges reduced or dropped.